PurpleSquishFace/PimoroniKeypad/README.md

 Property | Data Type | Description
 --- | --- | ---
-`brightness` | Float | The brightness of the keys on the board (between 0 and 1).
+`brightness` | Float | The brightness of the keys on the keypad (between 0 and 1).
-`colour` | Object | The colour of the keys on the board, represented as integer RGB values between 0 and 255.
+`colour` | Object | The colour of the keys on the keypad, represented as integer RGB values between 0 and 255.
-`loadPattern` | Int Array or String | The order the keys are illuminated in when the board first loads, as an array of integers the correspond to the index of the keys (left to right, top to bottom, 0 to 15).
+`loadPattern` | Int Array or String | The order the keys are illuminated in when the keypad first loads, as an array of integers the correspond to the index of the keys (left to right, top to bottom, 0 to 15).
 Can also be a string to use one of the preset patterns:  *"simple"*, *"diagonal"*, *"spiral"*.
 `loadPatternDelay`  | Float  | The amount of delay between each key illuminating during the load animation, in seconds.

 The array of objects in the `config` property represent the keys on the device that have been programmed and their properties, example below: